 Are you operating within compliance of the new extension?

-The Federal Motor Carrier Safety Administration’s (FMCSA) extended and expanded the first-ever national Emergency Declaration, through Feb.
-28, 2021, providing direct assistance for commercial drivers and carriers who support COVID-19 emergency relief efforts, by waiving hours of service regulations.
-Find out more about emergency relief extension.
+The Federal Motor Carrier Safety Administration (FMCSA) extended and expanded the first-ever national Emergency Declaration through Feb.
+28, 2021.
+It provides direct assistance for commercial drivers and carriers who support COVID-19 emergency relief efforts by waiving hours of service regulations.
+Find out more about the emergency relief extension.

 The FMCSA also issued an Enforcement Notice on Dec.
-15, giving commercial motor vehicle (CMV) drivers operating under Emergency Declaration No. 2020-002, more time to renew expiring CDLs, commercial learner’s permits and medical cards during the pandemic.
+15. It gives commercial motor vehicle (CMV) drivers operating under Emergency Declaration No. 2020-002 more time to renew expiring CDLs, commercial learner’s permits, and medical cards during the pandemic.

-According to the FMCSA, the extension was needed due to backlogs that exist at some State Driver’s License Agencies (SDLA) across the country, as well as a resurgence of stay-at-home orders and other emergency measures that causing further economic and logistical disruptions.
+The FMCSA extended the deadline because backlogs exist at some State Driver’s License Agencies (SDLA) across the country.
+Additionally, a resurgence of stay-at-home orders and other emergency measures create further economic and logistical disruptions.
 The notice became effective on Jan.
-1, 2021 and expires on Feb.
+1, 2021, and will expire on Feb.
 28, 2021.

 What does the extension cover?

-Extension of the FMCSA’s national Emergency Declaration, provides direct assistance for carriers and CMV drivers who support COVID-19 emergency relief efforts, by waiving hours of service regulations.
-Put in simple terms, it means that Hours of Service (HoS) rules no longer apply to certain shipments.
+The FMCSA’s national Emergency Declaration extends direct assistance to carriers and CMV drivers who support COVID-19 emergency relief efforts.
+It waives hours of service regulations.
+In simple terms, Hours of Service (HoS) rules no longer apply to certain shipments.

-Drivers are given relief from parts 390 through 399 of the Title 49 Code of Federal Motor Carrier Safety Regulations (FMCSR) with some key exceptions:
+Drivers receive relief from parts 390 through 399 of the Title 49 Code of Federal Motor Carrier Safety Regulations (FMCSR).
+However, there are key exceptions:

-• CMV drivers who can safely operate a motor vehicle while transporting the essential supplies designated in the national emergency declaration, (see next question) will be allowed to continue to operate beyond standard hours of service.
+• CMV drivers who can safely operate a motor vehicle while transporting essential supplies designated in the national emergency declaration may continue working beyond standard hours of service.

-• Drivers who provide relief assistance may travel back to their terminals with an empty trailer under the exemption.
+• Drivers who provide relief assistance may return to their terminals with an empty trailer under the exemption.

-• Drivers moving from emergency relief efforts to normal operations must receive a minimum of 10-hours off-duty if their total time, whether they are conducting emergency relief efforts or a combination of emergency relief and normal operations, equals 14 hours.
+• Drivers transitioning from emergency relief efforts to normal operations must take a minimum of 10 consecutive hours off-duty.
+This applies if their total work time, whether for emergency relief or a mix of emergency and normal operations, reaches 14 hours.

-• Emergency relief does not include certain exception from FMCSA regulations related to the safe operation of CMVs, such as controlled substance and alcohol testing, financial responsibility requirements, CDL requirements, operation of a CMV while ill or fatigued, size and weight requirements, and additional regulations which are outlined in the declaration.
+Emergency relief does not include exemptions from FMCSA regulations related to CMV safety.
+For example, controlled substance and alcohol testing, financial responsibility requirements, CDL requirements, and operation of a CMV while ill or fatigued remain mandatory.
+Additionally, size and weight requirements and other regulations outlined in the declaration still apply.

 Who qualifies?